The following information must be present on the label:

 On March 10, 2006, the U.S. and EU signed the Agreement between the United States and the European Community on Trade in Wine.
 The agreement provides for the recognition of each other's existing current winemaking practices, as well as a consultative process for accepting new winemaking practices.
 As such, the EU must allow entry of U.S. wine products made in accordance with U.S. winemaking standards into the EU.

 Accepted EU enological practices and process are outlined in Regulation (EC) No 606/2009 (PDF).
 The Regulation also contains a list of restrictions and requirements pertaining to the use of certain substances authorized for oenological purposes.

-The following is a list of the documents that are required and/or recommended when importing alcohol beverages into Ireland or any other EU member state:
+The following is a list of the documents that are required and/or recommended when importing alcohol beverages into Malta or any other EU member state:

-An Import License is required for wine shipments larger than 3,000 liters (30hl) imported from "third countries" (such as the U.S.) into any EU member state.
-Such import licenses are issued in Ireland by the Irish Department of Agriculture, Fisheries and Food.
+An Import License is required for wine shipments larger than 3,000 liters (30hl) imported from “third countries” (such as the U.S.) into any EU member state.
+Such import licenses are issued in Malta by the Ministry for Resources and Rural Affairs.
 Contact information for this agency can be found in the Contacts section at the end of this document.

-The Single Administrative Document (SAD) may be submitted to the Customs and Tax Administration office, either through physical means or through an electronic declaration.
+The Single Administrative Document (SAD) may be submitted to the Department of Customs, either through physical means or through an electronic declaration.